 Koh Kood is host to two stunning ancient makka trees of an age somewhere between 200 and 500 years old.

 To reach the trees, after leaving Klong Chao Beach, follow the road past the hospital and the petrol station until the crossroads.
-At these crossroads, take a right and shortly afterwards, turn right again at the vegetable store.
+At these crossroads, take a right and shortly afterwards, turn right again at the general store.

 Once on this road, follow it for a few kilometres until you reach another small shop at a fork in the road.
 Here, take the straight-on option with the blue sign for Makayuk-Saiyai.
 Again, carry on straight until you see the wide new road on the right, the turning you want.